 The concept of AI is generally attributed to computer scientist John McCarthy, back in the '50ies.
-It is extremely broad and complex, yet it may be summarised (at the risk of oversimplification) as machine intelligence designed to perform a defined set of actions and to learn from experience.
+It is extremely broad and complex, yet it may be summarized (at the risk of oversimplification) as machine intelligence designed to perform a defined set of actions and to learn from experience.

 AI is nowadays part of our lives, often without us noticing.
 According to Ray Kurzweil's fascinating theory "The Singularity is Near", the time when advanced AI will really encroach on the human world is soon-to-come.
 He predicts that one day AI will not just equal but overtake and substitute human intelligence.